Shed and Shift

 This doesn’t mean your reactions will disappear overnight.
 Your nervous system has been running this protection program for years.

-Sarah still felt the panic surge when Jake looked disappointed.
+Elena still felt the panic surge when Jake looked disappointed.
 But now she could identify it: “This is my Love Guardian pattern activating.
-This tightness in my chest is partly mine, partly absorbed from Jake.
+Pressure behind my sternum is partly mine, partly absorbed from Jake.
 My body thinks this is an emergency, but my adult self knows it’s not.”

 That recognition didn’t stop the reaction, but it gave her a foothold to work from instead of being completely swept away.

-And over time, with practice, Sarah learned to:
+And over time, with practice, Elena learned to:

 The patterns didn’t disappear overnight, but they became manageable.
 Workable.
 Less overwhelming.